BackdoorDan/gabrielabest.com/_pages/index.md

 # About Me

-I am an Assistant Professor of Economics at California State University, Fullerton.
+I am an Associate Professor of Economics at California State University, Fullerton.
 My research interests include macroeconomics, monetary economics, time series econometrics and international economics.
 I have a special interest in private sector and monetary policymakers’ expectation formation process using learning and survey data.&nbsp;